 My own example

-One of my core brand values is “dedicated, one-to-one support”.
-I promise to always work directly with my clients, at every step of their branding process.
-I am the one who consults with them, develops their branding strategy and brings their identity together.
-There’s no passing any of the work onto a team member or outsourcing it.
+One of my core brand values is “building relationships”.
+It’s a concept that’s central to my approach to branding, and something I put a lot of emphasis on in my own business.
+As a solo business owner, I always work directly with my clients, at every step of their branding process.
+I’m the one who consults with them, develops their brand strategy and brings their identity design together.
+There’s no passing any of the work onto an unknown team member or outsourcing it.

 It’s something I use as a selling point.
 Something that sets me apart from branding agencies where the person speaking directly to the client isn’t necessarily the same person who develops the designs or comes up with concepts.
 I don’t think there’s nothing wrong with the way branding agencies do their work.
 It’s simply different than the way I run my business and I choose to point this out as a positive aspect of working with me.
 Doing so helps me to attract the kind of clients who prefer working this way.